aaronpk/XRay/README.md

 ### Authentication

 If the URL you are fetching requires authentication, include the access token in the parameter "token", and it will be included in an "Authorization" header when fetching the URL.
 (It is recommended to use a POST request in this case, to avoid the access token potentially being logged as part of the query string.)
+This is useful for [Private Webmention](https://indieweb.org/Private-Webmention) verification.

 ```
 POST /parse